ecn310/course-project-zipcentercrime/Lit_Review/PaperSummaries.md

 - Citation: Messel, Matt, Isaac Swensen, and Carly Urban.
 "The effects of expanding access to mental health services on SS (D) I applications and awards."
 Labour Economics 81 (2023): 102339. https://doi.org/10.1016/j.labeco.2023.102339
 - How we found it: Professor Deza recommended it to us, found on the "Information from Professor Deza" discussion tab.
 - Big Picture Question: How does access to mental health treament services effect people's access to social safety nets, like Supplemental Security Income and the Social Security Disability Insurance (SS(D)I) programs?
-- Theory / Conceptual Framework:
+- Theory / Conceptual Framework: This paper builds on the relationship between mental health and labor market participation, and mental health services and participation in government disability programs.
+Firstly, easier access to mental health faciliites may increase the likelihood of proper diagnoses of SMI, which would likely increase the take-up of disability programs.
+Alternaltively, increased mental health help might help individuals obtain and maintain a job, increasing labor market paritcipation and decreseaing participation in disability programs.
-- Research Hypothesis:
+- Research Hypothesis: An increase in accessibility to mental health facilities should increase participation in disability programs.

 ### Causal Diagram
    - Hypothesis: